bxparks/AUnit/tools/README.md

 The shell script collects the results of multiple unit tests and prints a summary at the end.
-7) If multiple board/port pairs are given using the `--boards` flag, then the entire set of `*.ino` files are run through the arduino command line program for each board/port pair.
+7) If multiple board/port pairs are given using the `--boards` flag, then the entire set of `*.ino` files are run through the Arduino command line program for each board/port pair.
 This is useful for running a set of unit tests across multiple board types.

 ## Installation

-There are 2 environment variables that **must** be defined in your `.bashrc`
+There is one environment variable that **must** be defined in your `.bashrc`
 file:

 * `export BUILD_ARDUINO_BINARY={path}` - location of the Arduino command line binary

+A second environment variable is optional and overrides the location of the board alias config file.
+The default is `$HOME/.build_arduino_config` but can be overriden by `BUILD_ARDUINO_CONFIG`:

 * `export BUILD_ARDUINO_CONFIG={path}` - location of the `.build_arduino_config`
-  configuration file
+  configuration file (see **Board Aliases** section below).

 The `build_arduino.sh` script depends on the
 [Arduino IDE](https://arduino.cc/en/Main/Software) being installed